ENVIRONMENT

 As basis for our climate strategy and the identification of CO2 hotspots, the Nordex Group annually quantifies its corporate carbon footprint (CCF).

-In this context, the GHG emission sources are categorized and considered in the following common categories: all direct emissions (Scope 1); indirect emissions that are generated when creating purchased energy (Scope 2); and all emissions on the upstream and downstream value chain (Scope 3).
+In this context, GHG emission sources are categorized and considered in the following common categories: all direct emissions (Scope 1); indirect emissions that are generated when creating purchased energy (Scope 2); and all emissions on the upstream and downstream value chain (Scope 3).

-~ 60 MILLION TONNES CO2E WERE AVOIDED IN 2022 BY ALL NORDEX TURBINES IN OPERATION.
+~ 69 MILLION TONNES CO2E WERE AVOIDED IN 2023 BY ALL NORDEX TURBINES IN OPERATION.

 SCIENCE-BASED TARGETS